xyproto/setconf/README.md

 TODO
 ----
-* Fix changes for configuration files that does not end with a newline when adding values.
 * -u option for uncommenting a key while setting the value (removing "# ").
 Should uncomment by default?
 * -c option for commenting out a key (adding "# ") or changing a key while keeping it as commented out.
 * A way to change only the n'th occurence of a configuration option